 The promo product industry was hit hard – especially for suppliers who count on imported goods.
-Many import companies had already planned for delayed business in February, a traditionally slow commerce period in China, due to Chinese New Year when most factories shut down to celebrate the new year with friends and family.
+Many import companies had already planned for delayed business in February, a traditionally slow commerce period in China, due to the Chinese New Year when most factories shut down to celebrate the new year with friends and family.
 But this year was different – it was tailed by the first COVID-19 outbreaks in the USA, as cases in Wuhan, China stacked up.
 This time, business came to a screeching halt.
-Since we work with only USA manufacturers (save for a couple of fair trade options), we had a different set of challenges, but ultimately found ourselves ahead of the game (more on that below).
+Since we work with only USA manufacturers (save for a couple of fair trade options), we had different challenges.
+Still, we ultimately found ourselves ahead of the game (more on that below).

 Medical Supply Shortage

-Meanwhile, we all watched in somewhat disbelief as the nation faced a shortage of medical supplies like ventilators, gloves, scrubs, PPE, and even rubbing alcohol.
+Meanwhile, we all watched in disbelief as the nation faced a shortage of medical supplies like ventilators, gloves, scrubs, PPE, and even rubbing alcohol.
 Medical staff had to reuse their PPE as hospitals were doling out a limited supply.
 Liquor companies started manufacturing hand sanitizer.
 State and local governments scrambled to purchase adequate supplies and squabbled over the inventory.
-A new FDA website highlights this mess, even suggesting substitutions for device shortages.
-Many of us wondered how it could be possible that right here in the USA, we had a supply problem.
+A new FDA website highlights this mess, suggesting substitutions for device shortages.
+Many of us wondered how it could be possible that we had a supply problem right here in the USA.

 A New Reason to Buy USA Made

 So what happened?
-For many organizations, there was a mad dash to find custom Made in USA masks, PPE, and hand sanitizer.
+There was a mad dash to find custom Made in USA masks, PPE, and hand sanitizer for many organizations.
 At the consumer level, the demand for USA Made products grew.
 Domestic manufacturing stood up to the test, often working round the clock to fill the need for PPE – cloth masks, hospital gowns, healthcare apparel, face shields, N95 masks – you name it.
 T-shirt companies switched to mask production, seemingly overnight.
-Union made plastic goods manufacturers began to produce much needed PPE for hospitals.
+Union made plastic goods manufacturers began to produce much-needed PPE for hospitals.
 We watched intently as the local manufacturing industry made the switch and worked tirelessly to provide for the new demand.

 How We Shifted at Ethix

-As the industry disruptions grew, and uncertainty about the economy unfolded, we began to communicate more than ever before.
+As the industry disruptions grew and uncertainty about the economy unfolded, we began to communicate more.
 Our trusted relationships with vendors, clients, and each other as staff members made it much easier to go through this transition.
 We also had a lot going for us: expertise in USA Made products, long-standing relationships with domestic manufacturers, and experience with remote staff.
 Our system was pretty much in place.

 And we supplied A LOT of cloth masks for workers on the front lines and organizations looking to keep their gear relevant with the times.